Drug Awareness Programme

-During the programme the patients undergoing treatment performed a play, song and puppet show for the guests .present.
-Through their performances, the patients exhibited the will power to overcome their weakness and gave a message about staying away from drug addiction.
+At Naveen Kiran Drug Rehabilitation & Counselling Centre, we have recently organized a Drug Awareness programme.
+During the event, the patients undergoing treatment performed plays, songs, and puppet shows for the guests present.
+Through the acts, the patients exhibited the will power to overcome their every weakness and gave a message about staying away from any substance abuse or drug addiction.

-The main aim behind organising the drug awareness programme was to help those facing addiction on the need for a spiritual therapy based on the 12-Step Recovery programme.
+The primary aim behind organizing the drug awareness campaign is to help those facing addiction or are in need for a spiritual therapy based on the 12 Steps Recovery programme.

-Some of the patients stated that the main problems faced after getting addicted to drugs was lack of confidence, depression, lethargy, hopelessness & pre-mature death.
-But as they were recovering through the therapy, they were gaining confidence to start meaningful spiritual life and in the process eliminating their obsession for drugs or alcohol.
+Some of the patients stated that the main problems faced after getting addicted to drugs was lack of confidence, depression, lethargy, hopelessness, and pre-mature death.
+But, as they were recovering through the therapy, they gained more confidence and started a meaningful spiritual life and, in the process, eliminated their obsession for drugs or alcohol.

-Becoming sober & completing a drug abuse rehabilitation program are among the first major steps in the recovery process, but once you are sober, you will need to essentially retrain your brain to want to avoid drugs.
+Becoming sober and completing a drug abuse rehabilitation programme are among the first major steps in the recovery process, but once you are sober, you will need to essentially retrain your brain to avoid drugs.
 Thinking that you can leave a course of recovery and be completely “craving-free” is a lofty goal, and one that not everyone can achieve.

-Still, if you can recognize the warning signs of an impending relapse and stay steadfast in your resolve, you can often keep from falling back into bad habits.
-One of the most effective ways to manage your cravings involves making a concerted effort to avoid the people, environments and scenarios that act as triggers for you.
-Ideally, you should take the following steps to keep your cravings under control and reduce your triggers:
+Still, if you can recognize the warning signs of an impending relapse and stay steadfast in your recovery, you can often keep from falling back into bad habits.
+One of the most effective ways to handle your cravings is to make a concerted effort to avoid the people, old environment, and occasions that act as triggers for you.

 - Distancing yourself from your old drug or drinking buddies